-Distracted driving occurs anytime you look away from the wheel to do something that has nothing to do with operating your car.
+Distracted driving is defined as operating a vehicle while doing something that takes your attention away from driving.
 The most common example is using your phone while at the wheel.
 However, other actions such as eating and drinking or putting on makeup can also make it hard to focus while you’re driving.

 These are the most common activities that distract drivers: